SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-26-pancoronavirus-vaccines.md

   and boosted population.
 - $n = 305$: Completely unvaccinated folks get 3 doses of the Omicron vaccine.
 This tells us about the vaccine na&iuml;ve population, which at this point is still most of the world.
-Sadly.
+(Sadly.
+To our collective moral discredit.)
 That's important, because this is one of the populations where future variants will occur, so even selfish people should want to see them vaccinated!

 We can expect a readout of that trial before mid-year, followed by _extremely_ rapid FDA/VRBPAC review and CDC/ACIP review.
 Of course, by next month Omicron will have burned